 Upper Yahara River Trail

-The Upper Yahara River Trail is a short, delightful path that journeys through the village of DeForest in Dane County.
-It follows the Yahara River through forests and meadows, with large sections on elevated boardwalks.
-The trail is under 5 miles long, and the entire route is filled with scenic beauty.
+The Upper Yahara River Trail is a short, yet delightful path that journeys through the village of DeForest in Dane County.
+It follows close to the meandering Yahara River, passing through forests and meadows.
+Large sections of the route are on elevated boardwalks.
+The trail is under five miles long, and the entire route is filled with scenic beauty.

-The path travels 3.8 miles north from a trailhead to Veterans Park.
+The path travels 3.8 miles north through DeForest from a trailhead to Veterans Park.
 The path surface is paved with asphalt, in excellent condition.
-It is 10 feet wide, with room to safely pass pedestrians or ride side by side.
-Three road intersections have crosswalks and self-activated flashing lights.
-The trail contains several steep hills, including one with a 12% grade that may be challenging for some cyclists.
+It is about ten feet wide, with room to safely pass pedestrians or ride side by side.
+Three street intersections have marked crosswalks and self-activated flashing lights.
+The trail contains several steep hills, including a tough one with a 12% grade.
+It may be challenging for some cyclists.

 Interpretive markers along the Upper Yahara River Trail share the area’s natural and historical background.
 They educate the public about plants and trees growing along the river, as well as birds and wildlife living in this green space.
 Other markers reveal how this unique natural area has been reclaimed after years of deforestation.